-- 5. If knob-and-tube is not being re-wired as part of the job, isolate live wiring in attics by building a barricade around it.
+- 1. Confirm attics contain no exposed wiring.
+All splices and connections should be in junction boxes. - 2.
+Install covers on open junction boxes in the attic or elsewhere in the building if an imminent hazard exists for the workers or customer. - 3.
+Mark all junction boxes in the attic that will be concealed by insulation using flags. - 4.
+Do not insulate wall cavities containing live knoband-tube wiring.
+Eliminate live knob-and-tube wiring whenever feasible. - If knob-and-tube is not being re-wired as part of the job, isolate live wiring in attics by building a barricade around it.
 There are several materials that work well as barricades: R-30 unfaced fiberglass batts, concrete-form tube, or other industry-accepted materials.
-Keep the barricade materials at least 3 inches away from the live knob-and-tube wiring. - Inspect wiring, fuses, and circuit breakers to confirm wiring is not overloaded.
+Keep the barricade materials at least 3 inches away from the live knob-and-tube wiring. - 6.
+Inspect wiring, fuses, and circuit breakers to confirm wiring is not overloaded.
 Install S-type fuses where appropriate to prevent circuit overloading.
 Maximum fuse or breaker amperage for 14-gauge wire is 15 amps and 20 amps for 12-gauge wire.